intelowlproject/gsoc/README.md

 Repository containing [GSoC](https://summerofcode.withgoogle.com/) guidelines, history and ideas lists.

 ## History
-Since its birth, under the umbrella of [The Honeynet Project](https://www.honeynet.org), this project has been participating in the [Google Summer of Code](https://summerofcode.withgoogle.com/) (GSoC)!
+Since its birth, under the umbrella of [The Honeynet Project](https://www.honeynet.org), IntelOwl has been participating in the [Google Summer of Code](https://summerofcode.withgoogle.com/) (GSoC)!

 Those projects has been successful a lot!
 They did not only bring IntelOwl to the next level but did open several careers opportunities to the contributors.